Quick Answer:

 Beginner Seasoning Combos

 A small amount of seasoning can make a big difference.
-Plain chicken and rice gets boring quickly.
+Plain chicken and rice gets boring by day 2, not day 5.

 How to Store High-Protein Meal Prep